ssomai/ScalableLayout/README.md

-ScaledLayout
+ScalableLayout
 ====================

-ScaledLayout for Android.
+ScalableLayout for Android.

-com.jnm.github.android.scaledlayout.ScaledLayout
+com.jnm.github.android.scalablelayout.ScalableLayout

 It supports any display size.